The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: The intersection problem I: Creating auxiliary graphs

-Readers might have noticed that, unlike drawing the intersecting graph, determining terminated edges is usually a non-trivial task: While terminated solid edges are simple to checked, determining whether a given dashed edge is terminated requires a great deal more information (especially when the dimension $d$ is large).
-In fact, the latter relies on our solution of the intersecting problem of attractors in the lower dimensional spaces $\R,\R^2,\ldots,\R^{d-1}$.
-Please see Section 2.3 for a detailed explanation of this induction method.
+Readers might have noticed that, unlike drawing the intersection graph, determining terminated edges is usually a non-trivial task.
+While terminated solid edges are easy to check, determining whether a given dashed edge is terminated requires much more information (especially when the dimension $d$ is large).
+In fact, the latter relies on our solution of the intersection problem of attractors in the lower dimensional spaces $\R,\R^2,\ldots,\R^{d-1}$.
+See Section 2.3 for a detailed explanation of this induction method.